-LECOM is a member of the Millcreek Health System, which includes Millcreek Community Hospital, LECOM, Millcreek Geriatric, Education and Care Center, Medical Associates of Erie physician offices, and the LECOM Medical Fitness and Wellness Center.
+LECOM is a member of LECOM Health, which includes Millcreek Community Hospital, LECOM, LECOM Institute for Successful Aging, Medical Associates of Erie physician offices, and the LECOM Medical Fitness and Wellness Center.
 The LECOM School of Pharmacy is affiliated with over 1,800 practice sites to provide experiential rotations for its students.
-Chartered in 1992, LECOM's enrollment has grown to more than 2,700 students.
+Chartered in 1992, LECOM's enrollment has grown to more than 4000 students.

 |Course Title||Semester Hours||Quarter Hours|

 |Biology w/labs: may include Introduction to Biology, Anatomy and Physiology or Microbiology||8|

 |Organic Chemistry w/labs||8|

 |General Electives:May include courses from History, Language, Art, Music, Humanities, etc..||15|

 General Education Electives must be taken in subject areas other than the above prerequisites, such as humanities and social sciences.